 Before I was gluten-free, going out to eat meant a chance to try out new and interesting cuisines.
-But let’s face it, eating out when you're gluten-free can be complicated and sometimes pretty boring.
+But let’s face it, eating out when you’re on a strict gluten-free diet can be complicated and sometimes pretty boring.
 I find myself ordering everything plain, for fear that the sauce or flavoring is not gluten-free.
+Cooking more at home was my solution for eating more interesting food.
+So here are some easy tips for bringing variety in a gluten-free diet.

-It can be difficult cooking for yourself on a gluten free diet - a lot of people say they get stuck in a rut, making the same things every week.
-In addition, nutritionally many gluten-free foods are rice-based so it’s important to branch out to use other grains.
-So here are some tips for bringing variety into your everyday meals.
+It can be difficult cooking for yourself on a gluten free diet – a lot of my clients say they get stuck in a rut, making the same things every week.
+In addition, nutritionally, many gluten-free foods are rice-based so it’s important to branch out to use other grains.
+Here are some tips for bringing more variety in a gluten-free diet.
+I believe in simple, easy ways to get flavor into my food so these tips will not complicate your life, I promise!

 Use mayonnaise, plain yogurt, coconut milk or a combination of them as a base for a creamy sauce.
-Then add ingredients like fresh ginger, garlic, citrus zest, fresh chopped herbs.
-This is a fast easy way to turn plain steamed veggies into something more interesting.
+Then add ingredients like fresh ginger, garlic, citrus zest and fresh chopped herbs.
+This is a fast easy way to turn plain steamed veggies, rice or quinoa into something more interesting.

 Traditional basil pesto is easy to find ready-made.
 But pesto can be made with any herbs or nuts.
 A few options:

-Run it all through the food processor or blender, balance with some salt and a hint of sweet.
+Grind the garlic and nuts seeds first in the blender or food processor, then add everything else.
+Balance with some salt and a hint of sweet.
 This gives you a versatile pesto that goes well with chicken, fish, veggies, beef, rice or quinoa.
 Mix it with yogurt, mayo, hummus or mashed avocado to make a dip or sandwich spread.

 Rice flour is generally the standard for gluten-free flour blends.
-Mixing up your own blend with other flours like sorghum, millet, teff or oat can yield some great cakes and breads and is much less expensive than buying a store-bought.
-Check out my blog post on how to mix up your own gluten-free flour blend.
+Mixing up your own blend with other flours like sorghum, millet, teff or oat can yield delicious cakes and breads and is much less expensive than buying a store-bought.
+Check out my blog post on how to mix up your own gluten-free flour blend and my blog post Gluten-Free Diet: Beyond Rice.

 There are several gluten-free pastas that are made with quinoa and corn.
 A favorite of my clients’ is La Veneziane pasta from Italy.

-My favorite tortillas are from BFree foods.
-Their sweet potato wrap is yummy, pliable (most gf tortillas crack when you fold them) and has several different types of flour in the ingredients.
+My favorite tortillas are from BFree Foods.
+Their sweet potato wrap is yummy, pliable (most gluten-free tortillas crack when you fold them) and has several different types of flour in the ingredients.